 Turkeys are diverse eaters and will adjust their intake based on what is in-season.
 Before you plant, see Turkey: Food and Water Needs to decide which plant varieties work best for establishing turkey habitat on your property.

 While food plots are not essential to turkey habitat, these reserves will help during acute shortages of natural forage.

-Food plots for turkeys only supplement natural food supplies.
-They can, however, be helpful during extremely bad weather or during drastic shortages of natural food.
 Winter wheat is one of the best crops for both ease of establishment and use by turkeys.
-Forest clearings of 1 acre or larger, when planted to wheat in August or September, provide green wheat all winter.
+Forest clearings of at least one acre, when planted to wheat in August or September, will provide green wheat all winter.
 Most turkeys use winter wheat in early spring just before hens begin to lay.
 Hens and poults will use the grain all summer.
-In August, half of the field can be disked and the other half left standing.
-Volunteer wheat provides a source of green browse and some grain remains in the other portion.
-Wheat also provides the very important winter green portion of the turkey's diet; the stubble, if left, provides a good place for a hen and brood to catch insects.

-Corn and beans also attract turkeys and are especially important during periods of severe weather in late winter and early spring when food supplies are low.
-Sometimes, cornstalks are left in fields after harvest, but leaving a few rows standing next to timber ensures a food supply in case of deep snow.
-A portion of the corn left standing should be knocked down for better use by turkeys.
+Corn and beans are equally attractive options for turkeys during low-growth periods of winter and early spring.
+Leaving a few rows standing ensures a food supply in case of deep snow.
+A portion of the crops left should be knocked down for better use by turkeys.